-2.9 Privacy
+2.5 Privacy

 We are all expected to respect university privacy and copyright restrictions in this course.
 Students may not create their own recordings of any live events (e.g. class meetings, tutorials and office hours).
 If you require an accommodation for a disability, please speak to me first.
-Downloading, reproducing, posting or sharing any course videos anywhere other than the official course
+Downloading, reproducing, posting or sharing any course material anywhere other than the official course Quercus site for the use of students currently registered in the course is prohibited.
+Course materials belong to your instructor, the University, and/or other sources depending on the specific facts of each situation, and are protected by copyright.
+Do not download, copy, or share any course or student materials without the explicit permission of the instructor.

-$^{^{1}}$ A full time student should spend 40-50 hours a week on coursework.
+$^{1}$ A full time student should spend 40-50 hours a week on coursework.
 With 5 courses this works out to 8-10 hours a course including lectures and tutorials.